 When hospitals focus on improving patient satisfaction and experience, they can enjoy greater reimbursements that can then be used to further improve the quality of care they provide.
 However, the benefits of improving patient satisfaction extend far beyond quality scores and financial bonuses.
 Improved patient satisfaction is essential for building a strong patient-provider relationship and may even have a positive impact on your patients’ health.

 Patient satisfaction begins the first time a patient contacts your practice and continues until their bill is paid.
 When determining how to improve patient satisfaction, physicians and healthcare providers should keep this continuum of care in mind.
 Begin with your appointment booking process and then examine each step of the care process to identify areas where better care can be provided.
-In this piece, we will discuss several simple ways you can create a more caring, compassionate and patient-centric practice to boost your patient satisfaction.
+In this piece, we will discuss several simple ways you can create a more caring, compassionate and patient-centric practice to boost your patient satisfaction and service quality.

 Easy Appointment Booking